alphagov/design-system-team-docs/source/support/communicating-with-users/common-responses.html.md

 If not, respond with this message:

 Thank you for taking the time to approach us with this request.
-Unfortunatley due to our current capacity we're unable to fulfill this request at this time.
+Unfortunately due to our current capacity we're unable to fulfil this request at this time.
 However we do have [resources available about our work](https://design-system.service.gov.uk/community/blogs-talks-podcasts/) which you may find useful.

 ## Misc